alexcarpenter/alexcarpenter-11ty/src/posts/2018-09-21-leading-zero-list.md

 ---
 title: How to make an ordered list with leading zero's using CSS
-summary: How to create an ordered list with leading zero's.
+description: How to create an ordered list with leading zero's.
 tags:
   - CSS
 ---